LegoNN: Building Modular Encoder-Decoder Models: LegoNN for Modular Encoder-Decoder Models

 \subsubsection{Defining vocabularies that generalize across tasks}

-As with software libraries, designing a module interface with the right level of generality is challenging, but enables wider reuse of modules across tasks and domains.
-To reuse a decoder module from an MT LegoNN model to an ASR task the output vocabulary of the speech encoder must be compatible with the input vocabulary of the translation decoder.
-This is true even within a single task -- for example in ASR, a vocabulary of phonemes developed for a phoneme recognizer module in a read speech dataset, e.g. audio books, may not be the best one for spontaneous conversational situations which is full of hesitations and false starts.
-We propose designing a shared vocabulary by combining target units of multiple potential future tasks, and finding a vocabulary at their intersection.
+As with software libraries, designing a module interface with the right level of generality is challenging but allows for wider reuse of modules across tasks and domains.
+To reuse a decoder module from an MT LegoNN model to an ASR task, the output vocabulary of the speech encoder must be compatible with the input vocabulary of the translation decoder.
+This is true even within a single task -- for example in ASR, a vocabulary of phonemes developed for a phoneme recognizer module in a read speech dataset, e.g. audiobooks, may not be the best one for spontaneous conversational situations which are full of hesitations and false starts.
+We propose designing a shared vocabulary by combining target units from multiple potential future tasks and finding a vocabulary at their intersection.